 Saigon to Angkor

 A 12-day tour taking you from vibrant, bustling Saigon though the picturesque Mekong Delta and up the Mekong River to Phnom Penh and Angkor

 Up-river and overland from Saigon to Angkor Wat

 Our 12-day, Vietnam and Cambodia tour – Saigon to Angkor – takes you through the fascinating heart of exotic Indochina from Vietnam’s bustling and colourful Ho Chi Minh City (Saigon to the locals) through the myriad waterways and serene landscapes of the Mekong Delta before travelling by boat up the mighty Mekong River itself to Cambodia’s chaotic but great fun capital, Phnom Penh.
-From here we’ll continue upcountry past traditional villages and picturesque landscapes to the provincial town of Siem Reap and the nearby, spectacular jungle temples and ruined cities of UNESCO World Heritage Angkor.
+From here we’ll continue upcountry past traditional villages and picturesque landscapes to the UNESCO World Heritage Angkor.

 Our 3-day temple tour programme allows for a comprehensive tour of the fabulous site of Angkor while a relaxed pace ensures avoiding any ‘temple fatigue’ as well as time to explore the lively town’s handicrafts, markets and cafes.
-You’re probably only going to see this wonderful site once in your life, so…you may as well do it properly!
+You’re probably only going to see this remarkable site once in your life, so…you may as well do it properly!

-For those with a few more days to spare a 2-week version of this tour – Vietnam and Cambodia Overland – continues by boat from Siem Reap, across the remarkable Tonle Sap Lake and past the unique floating villages of the Sangkar River to Battambang, where we’ll discover the traditional cottage industries and livelihoods of the surrounding villages before finishing our tour with a return to Phnom Penh.
+For those with a few more days to spare, an extended, 2-week version of this tour – Vietnam and Cambodia Overland – continues by boat from Siem Reap, across the remarkable Tonle Sap Lake and past the unique floating villages of the Sangkar River to Battambang, where we’ll discover the traditional cottage industries and livelihoods of the surrounding villages on a morning tuk-tuk tour, before finishing our Cambodia loop with a return to the capital Phnom Penh.

 Alternatively, the final section of this Saigon to Angkor itinerary – that’s to say days 6 and 7 – can be tagged onto our 16-day Vietnam, Hanoi to Saigon tour meaning you would continue by boat up the Mekong to end the tour in Cambodia’s capital, Phnom Penh instead of returning to Saigon as per day 15 of the latter itinerary.
 (If you see what we mean!?)